Hindu History

 7. Madhavrao II (Sawaai Madhav Rao) – He died in an accident in Shaniwarwada.

-King Chhatrasal: Taking inspiration from Shivaji Maharaj, Chhatrasal revolted against Aurangzeb and founded his own kingdom in Bundelkhand.
+King Chhatrasal: Taking inspiration from Shivaji Maharaj, Chhatrasal revolted against Aurangzeb and founded his kingdom in Bundelkhand.
 Peshwa Bajirao’s wife, Mastani, was his daughter.
 He died in December 1731.

 Tipu Sultan: After the death of his father, Haider Ali, in 1782, Tipu became the new Sultan of Mysore.
 He was also known as the tiger of Mysore.
 Tip Sultan died in a war against the British in 1799.
 He was infamous for some of his anti-Hindu activities.